neurologic/Comparative-Animal-Behavior/understanding-behavior/communication_ultimate.md

 [^caro-2016]: [Caro, S., Griffin, A., Hinde, C. et al. Unpredictable environments lead to the evolution of parental neglect in birds.
 Nat Commun 7, 10985 (2016).](https://doi.org/10.1038/ncomms10985)

 It is commonly assumed that in order for animal signals to be advantageous, the information being signalled could not have been obtained otherwise, and is therefore '***cryptic***' or 'private'.
-However, costly signals of noncryptic condition are also biologically feasible.[^caro-2016] Parents can distribute food amongst their offspring by relying on a cue of condition, such as body size.
-Alternatively, parents could distribute food amongst their offspring by relying on a signal of that noncryptic condition, such as begging calls.
-If it is much faster for parents to use the signal, they could spend more time foraging for additional caterpillars to feed their brood.
-As long as the efficiency benefit of using the signal outweighs the cost of producing the signal, this communication system can be advantageous, even if the information encoded in the signal is noncryptic.
+However, costly signals of noncryptic condition are also biologically feasible.[^caro-2016] Parents can distribute food amongst their offspring by relying on a ***cue of condition***, such as body size.
+Alternatively, parents could distribute food amongst their offspring by relying on ***a signal of that noncryptic condition***, such as begging calls.
+If it is much faster for parents to use the signal, they could spend more time foraging for additional caterpillars to feed their brood--the signal therefore provides an ***efficiency benefit***.
+As long as the efficiency benefit of using the signal outweighs the cost of producing the signal, this communication system can be advantageous, even if the information encoded in the signal is noncryptic.[^caro-2016]

 [^caro-2017]: [Caro et al (2017) Signalling of information that is neither cryptic nor private.
 Journal of Evolutionary Biology](https://doi.org/10.1111/jeb.13049)